neuvector/docs/user/pages/05.policy/13.usingcrd/docs.md

 + Define the allowed behavior of any application including network, file and process behavior.

 ####Supported Resource Types
-Neuvector supports two kinds of custom resource definitions.
+NeuVector supports two kinds of custom resource definitions.
 They are the NvSecurityRule and NvClusterSecurityRule.
 The difference among the two comes down to the boundary set by the definition of the scope.
 The  NvSecurityRule resource is scoped at the namespace level, whereas the NvClusterSecurityRule is scoped at the cluster level.
 Either of the resource types can be configured in a yaml file and can be created during deployment, as shown in the deployment instructions and examples for NeuVector.

-The significance of the NvSecurityRule resource type with a scope of namespace lies in the enforcement of the configured domain of the target group, which must match the configured namespace in the Neuvector’s  CRD security policy.
+The significance of the NvSecurityRule resource type with a scope of namespace lies in the enforcement of the configured domain of the target group, which must match the configured namespace in the NeuVector’s  CRD security policy.
 This provides enforcement to prevent unwanted cross-namespace policy creation which affect a Target-Group policy rule.

 For the NvClusterSecurityRule custom resource definition, this has a cluster level scope, and therefore, does not enforce any namespace boundary on a defined target.
 However, the user-context that is used for importing the CRD-yaml file must have the necessary permissions to access or reside in the same namespace as the one configured in the CRD-yaml file, or the import will be rejected.